-While the country is celebrating the launch of ISRO's Geosynchronous Satellite on 6 January 2014 putting behind several past failures, we should also remember the sacrifince of ISRO scientist Nambi Narayanan who originally started this project.
+While the country has been celebrating the launch of ISRO's cutting edge technology Satellites putting behind several past failures, we should also remember the sacrifice of ISRO scientist Nambi Narayanan who originally started this project.
 This satellite would have been launched 13 years ago had his work not been sabotaged by certain rogue officers in the Intelligence Bureau who worked allegedly at the behest of CIA to sabotage Nambi Narayanan's work.
 The least ISRO owes Nambi is to name the satellite after him.
-This three part article describes the leading role played by Gujarat IPS officer RB Sreekumar in hounding ISRO scientist in 1994 through a cooked up spy scandal to destroy ISRO.
+This three-part article describes the leading role played by Gujarat IPS officer RB Sreekumar in hounding ISRO scientist in 1994 through a cooked-up spy scandal to destroy ISRO.

 Like the rogue IPS officer Sanjeev Bhatt, Retd IPS officer R B Shreekumar, who has been projected by Teesta Setalvad’s NGO as one of the prime witnesses alleging Narendra Modi’s direct complicity in the 2002 riots, has a very dangerous and blemished career record.

 R. B. Shreekumar belongs to the 1971 IPS batch Gujarat cadre.
 He was deputed to the Intelligence Bureau on 21 August 1987 and returned to his parent cadre in the state of Gujarat on 9 August 2000 after earning severe indictments from the CBI for falsely implicating two top scientists of the Indian Space Research Organization (ISRO) and four other innocents in a fabricated spy scandal to sabotage the work of this premier space research institution.
 This was allegedly done at the CIA’s behest.